Trump’s interviews with friendly hosts can go awry even when they throw him a lifeline

 Ingraham, again, quickly cut in.
 “You’re not comparing to golf because, of course, that’s what the media would say,” she said.
 Trump responded: “I’m saying people choke.”

 Later, Ingraham again cut into an answer that was veering into a problematic direction for the president with regard to suburban communities.
-“They want low income housing, and with that comes a lot of other problems, including crime.
-May not be nice to say, but …” he said, referring to Democrats.
+“They want low-income housing, and with that comes a lot of other problems, including crime.
+May not be nice to say, but . . .” he said, referring to Democrats.
 Aides have sought to bring more black voters into Trump’s column and his comments about the suburbs have been criticized as racist.

 “You’re not saying all poor people are criminals, though,” she said.

 “No, I’m not saying that at all, but it does, there is a level of violence that you don’t see,” Trump said.
-He then added, without explanation, that Cory Booker, a black senator from New Jersey, would run affordable housing in a Biden administration.
+He then added, without explanation, that Cory Booker, a Black senator from New Jersey, would run affordable housing in a Biden administration.
 Booker has not expressed interest in such a job, and Biden has not offered it to him.

 Trump also — as he does fairly frequently — seemed to undercut what his aides have argued.